❄️ Winter Special Offer – Save up to 60% on your first year with Paymo!

 You might be managing remote workers who are hired as full-time staff or freelancers who are independent contractors.
 They may as well be in different time zones or even different countries.
 Whatever the situation, you want to keep your remote workers happy and mentally sane and make sure that the work they’re producing is high-quality.

 Tip: Having your team aligned, is an important part of the process of keeping them happy.
 Project tools are here to help you achieve that, in the easiest way.
-We’ve written this article comparing different project management tools.
-Some PM tools nowadays come with an invoicing software/module which makes generating and sending invoices to clients an effortless digital experience, thus helping businesses manage their cash flow better.
+We’ve written this article comparing different project management software.
+Some PM tools nowadays come with an invoicing software (or module) which makes generating and sending invoices to clients an effortless digital experience, thus helping businesses manage their cash flow better.
 Invoicing software is more complex than a simple invoice generator found online.

 But even though remote team management can be a real challenge, keeping them happy is, in the end, the rewarding part of the job.